MarkusBordihn/BOs-Adaptive-Performance-Tweaks/player/README.md

 This means players different dimensions are not directly affected by the player view distance of other dimensions, if the server load on this dimension is normal.
 Worlds / Dimensions without any players will be automatically set to a lower player view distance until players entering the dimension again.

+**Note: Currently by design as soon the view distance gets adjusted it will trigger a chunk update on the client side.
+To mitigate the effect you can use a higher `minViewDistance` or the [Farsight Mod][farsight] which has some additional benefits.**

 You could adjust the view distance over `/aptweaks setViewDistance <view distance>`.

 ## ⚙️ Optimized player simulation distance